PCBeeQC/self-hosted-discord-alternatives/README.md

 * **Push Notifs:**
   * **Web:** Uses standard web push (VAPID).
   * **Relay:** Uses a centralized relay server to push notifications to mobile devices.
+  * **Paid Relay:** Uses a centralized relay server, but requires a paid subscription to utilize it.
   * **Encrypted:** Payloads are End-to-End Encrypted before going through the relay, protecting data from Apple/Google.
   * ❌ **Not Supported.**
 * **Encryption:**